 Please note: To help mitigate the spread of COVID-19 in our community, some indoor facilities and outdoor recreational spaces may be closed or have modified access until further notice.

 Irvine outdoor park spaces remain open for passive use by individuals within the same household, while wearing a face covering and maintaining physical distance from others outside of their household.
 No gatherings, no interaction between households, and no drop-in use for games, scrimmages, practices, or organized play of any kind.
-Modified recreational programming will be available to the community, and is available for registration at yourirvine.org.
+Modified recreational programming will be available to the community and registration is open at yourirvine.org.
 Learn more at the City Facility Updates webpage.

 The Harvard Skate Park combines a safe and positive environment with a high-quality skateboarding facility.
 It offers 10,000 square feet of skating surface, a spine, the Bowl, and lights for skating at night.
 Since opening in the summer of 2000, the Harvard Skate Park has become one of the top skateboarding locations in Orange County.
 All ages and skill levels are welcome.